M4T-Dev/M4T-Dev/README.md

 ## Project :

-`Know the C, Create a banking management system, Learn C++ and CSharp afterwards and joined epitech`
+`Know the C, Create a banking management system, Learn C++ and CSharp and joined epitech`

 ## Programming languages :
 <p>